Get the Marcus mobile banking app

 And a lot of people – lenders, potential employers, future landlords – use your credit history to determine how responsible you are.
 Fair or not, it’s how we’re judged by many.

 So it’s important to understand how a business can access your credit report – not to mention why and what they will see.
-We’re talking about credit inquiries, which is when you or a ‘legitimate business’, as FICO describes it, requests to check your credit report.
+If you need a refresher on credit reports, how to read them and where to get yours, check out our Ultimate Guide to Credit Reports.
+In this article, we’ll be discussing credit inquiries, which is when you or a ‘legitimate business’, as FICO describes it, requests to check your credit report.
 Taken a step further, there are two types of credit checks: a hard inquiry and soft inquiry.

 It’s important to know the difference between hard and soft inquiries because there are implications for each.
 Let’s break it down.